ErnestBaier/MillionaireApp/README.md

 This application is intended to be used as a portfolio piece and as a learning opportunity.

-This application uses Angular, Angular Material, and the D3 library at the discresion of those license holders.
+This application uses Angular, Angular Material, and the D3 library at the discretion of those license holders.
 All resource links are used with the consent of the link owners.

 The roadmap for this application continues to evolve as I learn new technologies/techniques.
 If you want to share a technology/technique that you think would improve this application, please feel free to reach out.